inet-framework/inet-tutorials/wireless/doc/index.md

 The models are of increasing complexity -- they start from the basics and in each step, they introduce new INET features and concepts related to wireless communication networks.

+In the tutorial, each step is a separate configuration in the same omnetpp.ini file.
+Steps build on each other, they extend the configuration of the previous step by adding a few new lines.
+Consecutive steps mostly share the same network, defined in NED.

 This is an advanced tutorial, and it assumes that you are familiar with creating and running simulations in OMNeT++ and  INET.
 If you aren't, you can check out